+How to pack a bedroom for move?
 This guide has plenty of tips to help you breeze through your bedroom packing schedule.
 Many people also combine their bedroom as a study so this guide also covers items you might find in a study room (desks, computers, books, etc.)

 Clothes can suffer badly during a move and even if they arrive in good condition, you may have to spend a week ironing your entire wardrobe to get out all the wrinkles.

 There are two methods you can use to save yourself this hassle.
 The first (which we recommend) is to invest in two or more wardrobe boxes.
 These include an inbuilt rail so you can simply transfer your clothes from your closet and into the boxes (the more boxes, the fewer wrinkles!)

 A cut price alternative is to use a trash bag.
 Make a small hole in the bottom and guide the hanger hooks through it.
 You can then tie the bottom of the bag around your clothes, fold them carefully and pack into a paper-lined box.

 You will want to start your new home life with clean bedding so make sure you wash and dry it all in time for the journey.
 Bedding can be simply folded into plastic bags and placed into large boxes.
 Pillows can also go into large boxes or even inside an empty dresser drawer.

 If your rugs are due a clean, you can save yourself the effort of packing them by sending them to a professional cleaners.
 You should receive a freshly cleaned rug nicely rolled and wrapped for the journey.